venkataravuri/autonomous-driving-adas/docs/mapping.md

 # Mapping & Localization

-## Mapping Overview
+In the realm of autonomous driving, mapping is vital for navigation and situational awareness.

-Maps includes elements such as road boundaries, lane delimiters, centerlines, direction of travel and crosswalks.
+**Mapping** involves creating a representation of the environment, which can include static objects like  road boundaries, lane delimiters, centerlines, direction of travel and crosswalks, buildings and dynamic objects such as pedestrians and other vehicles.It is a process of predicting map elements for a given set of surround view images and lidar point clouds.

-Mapping is a process of predicting map elements for a given set of surround view images and lidar point clouds.
+**Localization** is the process of determining the vehicle's position within that map.
+This is essential for navigation, obstacle avoidance, and path planning.

 ## Map Categores

-- Toplogical Maps (Traditional)
+The main types of maps utilized include,
-- HD Maps
+- Topological maps
- - Offline
+- High-definition (HD) maps
- - Online
+- and Mapless autonomous driving.

-- Mapless Autonomous Driving
+## Topological Maps

-### Topological Maps (Traditional)
+Topological maps represent the environment based on the connectivity and relationships between various locations (e.g., intersections, routes) rather than precise geometrical details.
+They emphasize the paths and routes available, making them useful for navigation tasks that require understanding of how different areas are connected.

 Topological maps includes attributes like road topology, lane topology (number of lanes), building footprints, street segments, direction of travel, parking lots.
 They are useful to know how to get from point A to point B.